Jaredslocker21/yourcommunity/README.md

 The 404 page will allow the user to easily navigate back to the main website if they direct to a broken link / missing page, without the need  of the browsers back button.

-``USER STORY - As a developer, I need to implement a 403 error page to alert users when accessing a page/view that they do not have permission to view``

-Implementation:

-**403 Page**

-A 403 error page has been implemented to provide feedback to the user when they try to access unauthorized content.
-Users will be directed to this page if they alter the URL's and attempt to edit, delete or access pages that are restricted.

 This covers: